U.S. News Rankings

 When applying to Moravian College, it's important to note the application deadline is March 1.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Moravian College is $40.
 It is selective, with an acceptance rate of 78.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Moravian College is 11:1, and the school has 63.7 percent of its classes with fewer than 20 students.
-The most popular majors at Moravian College include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; Psychology; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 79.8 percent.
+The student-faculty ratio at Moravian College is 12:1, and the school has 66.8 percent of its classes with fewer than 20 students.
+The most popular majors at Moravian College include: Business, Management, Marketing, and Related Support Services; Social Sciences; Health Professions and Related Programs; Psychology; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 78 percent.